1. Home

 On the evening of 24 June 2026, two major earthquakes, measuring 7.2 and 7.5, struck northern Venezuela within minutes of each other.

-The impact has been felt across the capital, Caracas, and throughout central and coastal regions.
-Early reports confirm collapsed buildings, damaged homes, and widespread disruption to essential services.
+The impact was felt across the capital, Caracas, and throughout central and coastal regions.
+Buildings, homes and infrastructure have collapsed and been severely damaged, and there has been widespread disruption to essential services.

 This is an active emergency.
 This page will be updated as we receive more information.
 Donate now